alsotoes/ceph-scripts/README.md

 Let's see how it works ceph_space.py
 =======

-* TXT output (any of the tree options print the same output)
+* TXT output (any of the three options print the same output)

 	$ python ceph_space.py "Ceph Cluster"